cloudstateio/python-support/README.txt

 The Cloudstate Python user language support is a library that implements the Cloudstate protocol and offers an elegant Python API for writing entities that implement the types supported by the Cloudstate protocol.

-Cloudstate documentation can be found [here](https://cloudstate.io/docs/)
+The Cloudstate documentation can be found [here](https://cloudstate.io/docs/)

 ## Install and update using pip: